UoMResearchIT/shell-programming-course/index.md

 The BASH shell is the main interface for most unix and linux computers (from desktop machines to high performance computers).
-This course will introduce you to advanced features of the shell, and other common tools which are used with it.
+This course will introduce you to advanced features of the shell, with a focus on how these can be used to manage your computational workflows.

 <!-- this is an html comment -->